MISSA District Rules

 5.7.
-Backup Qualifier for Baker and NIT - If the Racing Rules of Sailing and ISSA Procedural Rules cannot determine the teams moving on from the MISSA Baker Qualifier, the event will be considered to be a valid regatta, and its results will be used for qualifying purposes for any team in a qualifying position if the team remains in a qualifying position after having its score adjusted under the following two assumptions: (1) Assume the qualifying team loses all of its remaining, un-sailed races, and (2) assume that each of the other teams wins each of its remaining, un-sailed races.
+Backup Qualifier for Baker and NIT - If the Racing Rules of Sailing and the ISSA Procedural Rules cannot determine the teams moving on from the MISSA Baker Qualifier, the event will be considered to be a valid regatta, and its results will be used for qualifying purposes for any team in a qualifying position if the team remains in a qualifying position after having its score adjusted under the following two assumptions: (1) Assume the qualifying team loses all of its remaining, un-sailed races, and (2) assume that each of the other teams wins each of its remaining, un-sailed races.
 The “remaining, un-sailed races” will include only those races necessary to complete a single full round in which each team has sailed each of the other teams once.
 If ties result, normal tie breaking procedures will be used.
-If any qualifying position cannot be determined based on these assumptions, or if there is no sailing and no backup weekend scheduled, then the remaining teams which qualified, registered, and paid to attend the MISSA Baker Qualifier, will be ranked as follows: the winning team from each area Baker pre- qualifier will be ranked in positions one through three according to their finish at the MISSA Mallory qualifier and then the second place teams from each area pre-qualifier will be ranked in positions four through six according to their positions at the MISSA Mallory qualifier.
+If any qualifying position cannot be determined based on these assumptions, or if there is no racing and no backup weekend scheduled, then the remaining teams which qualified, registered, and paid to attend the MISSA Baker Qualifier will be ranked as follows: the winning team from each area Baker pre-qualifier will be ranked in positions one through three according to their finish at the MISSA Mallory qualifier and then the second place teams from each area pre-qualifier will be ranked in positions four through six according to their positions at the MISSA Mallory qualifier.
 Berths will be assigned based on these rankings.

 5.8.
 Use of Fall Regattas as Backups - If a fall regatta is used as a backup qualifier for a national championship, then any teams that had sailors under 9th grade sailing in that event, and any mixed teams, would not be qualified to participate in that national championship.